 2. What do you think is/are the best reason(s) for couples to “tie the knot?”

 3. Would you recommend marrying for reasons other than “love?”
 Why or why not?

 4. If a couple is not happy before marriage, do you think they will be happy together after marriage?

 5. If you were a therapist, what would you suggest for people who aren’t happy

 Use the related resources below to learn more.

-Look at the Vocabulary list on the upper right.
+Look at the Vocabulary list below.

 Try to guess what these words mean from reading the article.

 paint a … picture